 Haskins says the CW was at the front lines of the digital TV viewing revolution since Gossip Girl premiered in 2007.
 "It was a cultural phenomenon that the Nielsen numbers didn't justify, but we knew everybody was talking about," he says.
 "We knew our viewers were consuming it differently."
 This season, Haskins is seeing a similar pattern with The Carrie Diaries, the CW's second most popular show online, even though it ranks seventh on the network among viewers watching on a conventional TV.

-Page 2 of 2 - Nielsen is now trying to catch up by adding cord cutters who watch via the Internet to its ratings sample and will eventually include tablet and smartphone viewers.
+Nielsen is now trying to catch up by adding cord cutters who watch via the Internet to its ratings sample and will eventually include tablet and smartphone viewers.

 It's a brave new TV world.